kyma-project/control-plane/docs/kyma-environment-broker/08-01-provisioning-kyma-environment.md

    export AUTHORIZATION_HEADER="Authorization: Bearer $ACCESS_TOKEN"
    ```

-     Alternatively, you can perform `kubectl port-forward` on the chosen pod to expose it on your local machine.
-Expose it to port `8080`:
+     Alternatively, you can perform `kubectl port-forward` on the chosen Pod to expose it on your local machine.
+Expose it on port `8080`:

    ```bash
      kubectl port-forward -n kcp-system deployments/kcp-kyma-environment-broker 8080